Michael-Brodsky/PG/src/utilities/readme.md

 ### Unique.h
 Unique is a base class that provides a unique identifier (number) to derived types which clients can use to identify multiple instances of the same object type.

-### Values.h
+### ValueWrappers.h
-Defines several wrapper types that encapsulate objects and object pairs and expose getters and setters with familiar semantics.
+Defines several wrapper classes that encapsulate objects and collections, and expose getters and setters with familiar semantics.
+They are useful, for instance, in mapping machine- to human-readable values for user interfaces and eeprom storage of program settings.